Xepo/self-aware-makefiles/README.md

 - Should be able to tell Make to add ${SELFAWARE} as a dependency for every rule.
 But match-anything rules are too restrictive.
 - '$^' becomes useless, since one of the dependencies of every target is now a tmp file that the self-aware process spits out.
 - Haven't tested with directory hierarchies
+- should be able to do something simpler than calling out to bash to check if the files are different